steamdou/lepta-web/components/areas/main/_list-base.tsx.md

     Splitter as SplitterInternal, ListTable, LIST_CSS, ListFormResizer } from 'douhub-ui-web';
 import { notification as antNotification } from 'antd';
-import { SVG, hasErrorType, getLocalStorage, _window, CSS, _track, callAPI, setLocalStorage } from 'douhub-ui-web-basic';
+import { SVG, hasErrorType, getLocalStorage, _window, CSS, _track, callAPI, setLocalStorage, Card as ICard } from 'douhub-ui-web-basic';
 import { observer } from 'mobx-react-lite';
 import { useEnvStore, useContextStore } from 'douhub-ui-store';
 import React, { useEffect, useState } from 'react';